 Sensitivity analysis during mizuRoute parametrization

 We conducted a thorough sensitivity analysis using 12 different parameter options to optimize mizuRoute's performance (Table 1), taking reference from Mizukami et al.35.
 Key parameters such as Manning's coefficient and river width scale factor were adjusted across a range of values to understand their influence on the routing process.
-For hillslope routing, we examined the shape and timescale factors, while for channel routing, the wave velocity and diffusivity parameters in the Impulse Response Function-Unit Hydrograph (IRF-UH) and Kinematic Wave Tracking (KWT) algorithms were varied.
+For hillslope routing, we examined the shape and timescale factors, whereas for channel routing, the wave velocity and diffusivity parameters in the Impulse Response Function-Unit Hydrograph (IRF-UH) and Kinematic Wave Tracking (KWT) algorithms were varied.

 Table 1.
-Sensitivity Analysis of mizuRoute routing parameters.
+Sensitivity analysis of mizuRoute routing parameters.
 This table presents the configurations tested in the sensitivity analysis of the mizuRoute model for the Kinematic Wave Tracking (KWT) and Impulse Response Function-Unit Hydrograph (IRF-UH) routing methods.
 The parameters include shape and timescale factors for hillslope routing, Manning coefficient, and river width scale factor for KWT, as well as wave velocity and diffusivity for IRF-UH.
-Twelve optimization options (Opt0 through Opt12) were evaluated against default values to determine their impact on model performance, with the 'Values used' column representing the chosen settings for the final model run based on optimal results.
+Twelve optimization options (Opt0 through Opt12) were evaluated against default values to determine their effect on model performance, with the 'Values used' column representing the chosen settings for the final model run based on optimal results.